Family Child Care

-Our Mission: To assist DoD military and civilian personnel in balancing the competing demands of the accomplishment of the DoD mission and family life by managing and delivering a system of quality, affordable in-home child-care programs for eligible children and youth 2 weeks-12 years of age.
+Our Mission: To assist DoD military and civilian personnel in balancing the competing demands of the accomplishment of the DoD mission and family life by managing and delivering a system of quality, available, and affordable programs and services for eligible children and youth birth through 18 years of age.

 FCC providers are well-trained professionals.
 Most have completed or are seeking degrees.
 In addition, providers attend rigorous training before receiving certification.
 This training includes CPR, First Aid, Child Development, Nutrition, Child Abuse Prevention, Identification, and Reporting, and USAF FCC regulations and guidelines.
 They and their family members undergo thorough background checks, consenting to annual-unannounced home inspections for fire, health and child safety.
 They are also highly monitored by the FCC Coordinator who performs unannounced monthly visits.

 Up to 16 hours of free childcare per child to be used within 60 days prior to departure.